wtmatlock/dtp-comparative-genomics/README.md

 - How do they compare with our heatmaps?

 ## Antimicrobial resistance genes in *E. coli*
 Put simply, bacterial antimicrobial resistance (AMR) describes when cells are no longer sensitive to antimicrobials.
-For *E. coli*, this is often due to the acquistion of certain genes that confer a resistant phenotype.
+For *E. coli*, this is often due to the acquisition of certain genes that confer a resistant phenotype.
 To annotate for these genes, specific tools and databases are often employed.
 Try using [ABRicate](https://github.com/tseemann/abricate) to predict the resistance phenotypes of our *E. coli* chromosomes.
-> **Hint:** Once you have found a command that words, you can follow it with `> ecoli_abricate.tsv` to write the output to a file in your present working directory.
+> **Hint:** Once you have found a command that works, you can follow it with `> ecoli_abricate.tsv` to write the output to a file in your present working directory.
 - What database is ABRicate using and why?
 - Why might this analysis not give the full picture of AMR in our isolates?
-- How do the annotations (and predicited resistance phenotypes) vary across the sample?
+- How do the annotations (and predicted resistance phenotypes) vary across the sample?
 Which are common?
 Which are rare?
 - How can we use the ABRicate output to examine the quality of the annotations?
 - Now run ABRicate on our *M. tuberculosis* sequences.
 Are the annotations different or similar?
 Why might this be?
 ABRicate comes pre-installed with other specialised databases.
 Try running ABRicate with another database.
 We can then combine outputs as follows: